-Institutions which provide their own SACSC for students and employees are exempt from this requirement.
+Institutions which provide their own SACSC for students and employees are exempt from this requirement, pending a DHE review of its program.
 If an institution's SACSC does not provide services to both students and employees, the institution must enter into the required MOUs to provide services to students or employees not already served by the institution's SACSC.
-If an institution has not entered into the MOU by the end of the 2022 reporting period (December 31, 2022) it would need to request a waiver through the annual reporting portal by indicating that despite its good faith efforts, it requires additional time to enter into the required MOUs.
-All institutions are expected to substantially comply with the SACSC and DVP MOU requirement by December 31, 2022.
+If an institution has not entered into the MOU by the end of the 2023 reporting period (December 31, 2023) it would need to request a waiver through the annual reporting portal by indicating that despite its good faith efforts, it requires additional time to enter into the required MOUs.
+All institutions are expected to substantially comply with the SACSC and DVP MOU requirement by December 31, 2023.